Donders-Institute/rdm-wiki/docs/6_Archiving/5_Publishing.rst

-Publishing Your Collection
+Publishing Your DSC
 ********

 .. _how to publish your: https://data.ru.nl/doc/help/helppages/user-manual/archive-publish/publish-dsc.html

 Once you are sure that you have completed :bdg-secondary:`Collecting Data` and :bdg-secondary:`Processing Data`, you should :bdg-warning:`publish` the project's :bdg-primary:`DSC`.
+The purpose of a :bdg-primary:`DSC` is to supports the final results that have made it to a publication, so you should :bdg-warning:`publish`` data when the results of the project are final - no sooner and no later.
-:bdg-warning:`Publishing` these collections means that no more data will be added: this process is final, meaning no further changes can be made.
+This is because :bdg-warning:`publishing` these collections means that no more data will be added: this process is final, meaning no further changes can be made.
 Read about `how to publish your`_ :bdg-primary:`DSC` if you haven't already done so before.

 Access